-In autumn we all take a deep breath out, our memory box filled with summer adventures and good times, and we slowly make the transition into winter.
-For me, autumn is time to turn the oven back on to prepare meals for family and friends, and also start trialing holiday recipes and edible gifts.
+In autumn we all take a deep breath out, our memory box filled with summer adventures and good times, as we slowly make the transition into winter.
+For me, autumn is time to turn the oven back on to prepare meals for family and friends, and also start trialling holiday recipes and edible gifts.
 In our busy lives, we can all appreciate a versatile dish, something that can be used in multiple ways.
 That’s why I created this Pumpkin Spice Trail Mix and Oatmeal Topper because that’s exactly what it is.
 As a trail mix, it can be enjoyed as a quick and filling afternoon snack, or perhaps given to friends or coworkers as a holiday gift.
 As a meal, it tastes great added to your warming bowl of oatmeal or sprinkled on your next roasted winter squash salad.
-I’ve included more ideas below on how to enjoy this tasty holiday essential pumpkin spice trail mix, and some tips on how to maximise the nutritional quality.
+I’ve included more ideas below on how to enjoy this tasty holiday essential pumpkin spice trail mix and some tips on how to maximise the nutritional quality.

 “Pumpkin spice mix is comprised of cinnamon, ginger, cloves, allspice, and nutmeg.
 Choosing organic spices means your spices will not have been exposed to irradiation, and the farmers growing the spices generally agree to follow sustainable agricultural practices.”